resoai/TileBoard/README.md

       entity: 'sensor.temperatur_innen_gefiltert', // Entity ID (or an array of IDs) to render history for.
 Default: entity id of the tile itself
       offset: 24*3600*1000*5, // Start point of the history counting from now().
 Default: one day
       options: { elements: {point: {radius: 3}}}, // Chart options.
 Refer to https://www.chartjs.org/.
-      styles: { border: '1px solid red'}, // Styles to apply to the <div> containng the chart.
+      styles: { border: '1px solid red'}, // Styles to apply to the <div> containing the chart.
 Default according to main.css
       classes: 'clock--colon', // Classes to apply to the history popup.
 Default according to main.css },